-Easter is right around the corner and it and some of us may still be socially distancing.
-But that’s no excuse not to still do it up right!
-So it’s time to unpack your creativity and make some fun and easy Easter food!
+Easter is right around the corner and it’s time to unpack your creativity and make some fun and easy Easter food!

 If you have read my blog in the past, you know how much I love my holiday-themed baking pans.
 Easter is no exception.
 Here are some of my favorites.

 This one is a silicone baking pan that makes adorable bunny tails and feet.